The National Alzheimer’s Project Act

 Wysiwyg

-Thanks to the dedication of AIM advocates and congressional champions from both sides of the aisle, the bipartisan NAPA Reauthorization Act (P.L.
-118-92) was signed into law in October 2024.
+In October 2024, thanks to the dedication of AIM advocates and congressional champions from both sides of the aisle, the bipartisan NAPA Reauthorization Act (P.L.
+118-92) was signed into law.
 This legislation builds on the progress made over the last decade by reauthorizing the National Alzheimer’s Project Act (NAPA) (P.L.
-111-375), landmark legislation signed into law in 2011 that fundamentally changed the way our nation addresses Alzheimer’s and all other dementia.
+111-375).

 The NAPA Reauthorization Act extends the strategic National Plan and emphasizes the importance of healthy aging and risk reduction to reflect the new sixth goal of the National Plan.
 The legislation also added new federal representatives to the NAPA Advisory Council from the Department of Justice (DoJ), the Federal Emergency Management Agency (FEMA), and the Social Security Administration (SSA).
 Additionally, it addressed health disparities among underrepresented populations.